stoeps13/connections-doc/source/admin/admin/t_admin_communities_inactive_owners.md

         wsadmin>CommunitiesService.addMembersToCommunityByEmail("Ski Club Community",1,threeowners)
         ```

+        !!! note
-        **Note:** When you use this command, if the community name that you provide as input to the command is not unique, an error similar to the following displays:
+    When you use this command, if the community name that you provide as input to the command is not unique, an error similar to the following displays:

         ```
         WASX7015E: Exception running command: